IRT-Saint-Exupery/CoFMPy/docs/user_guide/configuration_file.md

   header name.
 - `interpolation`: (optional) interpolation method (see [interpolation reference](#interpolation-reference)).
 Defaults to `previous`.

-If you want to know how CSV files must be formatted to be correctly read by CoFMPy, refer to the section on [CSV data source](data_sources.md#a-csv-file).
+If you want to know how CSV files must be formatted to be correctly read by CoFmuPy, refer to the section on [CSV data source](data_sources.md#a-csv-file).

 ##### Example